 Cube Identities: Eternal, Unpowered, Color Restricted, Thematic

-Power Level: Modern power level with some Universes Beyond outliers
+Power Level: Modern with 5 Universes Beyond inclusions

 Singleton Breaks: Bloodstained Mire, Wooded Foothills, and Verdant Catacombs